joshhornby/joshhornby.github.io/_posts/2025-06-24-engineering-toil.md

 - **Manual Deployments:** Engineers SSH into boxes, run bespoke scripts, follow checklists.
 Each step is a chance for human error.
 - **Noisy Alerts:** Pager fatigue from alerts that don't need immediate human intervention.
 - **Repetitive Bug Fixes:** Squashing the same bug class across many microservices because there's no shared solution.
-- **Chronic Admin:** Rotating secrets, expiring tokens, or manually updating dependencies because automation never landed.
+- **Admin Tasks:** Rotating secrets, expiring tokens, or manually updating dependencies because automation never landed.

 At its core, toil is the sort of work where, after you've done it, the world isn't really any better off except that you'll need to do it again soon.